Should I use a Mouthwash?

-Mouthwashes certainly have their place, but don’t be fooled they are not a substitute for brushing
+Mouthwashes certainly have their place, but don’t be fooled they are not a substitute for brushing and flossing.

 Visiting the super market will (in the same way as for toothpastes) have you completely overwhelmed by the choice;’ Anti- tartar!!
 Whitening!!!
 Keep plaque away for 24 hours!!!
 Smell like Roses’!!!